KillingSpark/rusctp/README.md

 This is mostly a for-fun implementation of sctp.
 I am trying my hand at implementing stuff in a sans-io way but keeping useability in mind.

+Testing focuses on traffic wrapped in UDP but the sans-io core should not depend on that.

 ## Design goals

 * The core must be sans-io